-Once you have created a list of the qualifications for the job, make a list of your assets and match them to the job requirements.
+Once you have listed the qualifications for the job, make a list of your assets and match them to the job requirements.

-Create a list of up to 10 of your assets that match the requirements of the job.
+Create a list of your strengths that match the job requirements.
 These might include skills, qualities, certifications, experiences, professional qualifications, abilities, computer skills, and knowledge bases.
-You can bring up some of these assets when you explain to the employer why you are a great fit for the job.
+You can bring up some of these assets when you explain to the employer why you are an excellent fit for the job.

-Review the job requirements, your list of assets, and your examples, prior to the interview so that you're prepared to share them during the interview.
+Review the job requirements, your list of strengths, and your examples prior to the interview so that you're prepared to share them during the interview.

 This preparation will help you be ready to answer job-specific interview questions and behavioral interview questions designed to determine if you have the knowledge, skills, and qualities needed to perform the job.

-Before you go on a job interview, it's important to find out as much as you can about not only the job, but also the company.
+Before you attend a job interview, it's important to find out as much as you can about not only the job, but also the company.
 Company research is a critical part of interview preparation.
-It will help you prepare to both answer interview questions about the company and to ask the interviewer questions about the company.
-You will also be able to find out whether the company and the company culture are a good fit for you.
+It will help you prepare to answer interview questions about the company and to ask the interviewer questions about the company.
+You will also be able to find out whether the company and its culture are a good fit for you.

-Take the time to practice answering interview questions you will probably be asked during a job interview.
-This will help give you a chance to prepare and practice answers, and will also help calm your nerves, because you won't be scrambling for an answer while you're in the interview hot seat.
+Take the time to practice answering interview questions you will probably be asked.
+This will also help calm your nerves because you won't be scrambling for an answer while in the interview hot seat.

 Try to conduct the practice interview in the same format as the real interview.
 For example, if it is a phone interview, ask a friend to call you to practice answering questions over the phone.
 If it is a panel interview, ask a couple of friends to pretend to be a panel.

-Review common job interview question and answers and think about how you will respond so you are prepared to answer.
+If you're interviewing virtually, be sure that you're comfortable with the technology, review common job interview questions and answers, and think about how you will respond, so you are prepared to answer.

 Don't wait until the last minute to make sure your interview clothes are ready.
 Have an interview outfit ready to wear at all times, so you don't have to think about what you're going to wear while you're scrambling to get ready for a job interview.